wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `orientation`

 By default, InnerBlocks expects its blocks to be shown in a vertical list.
-A valid use-case is to style InnerBlocks to appear horizontally.
+A valid use case is to style InnerBlocks to appear horizontally.
 When blocks are styled in such a way, the orientation prop can be used to indicate a horizontal layout:

 ```php
 <InnerBlocks orientation="horizontal" />